-Pancit Bihon is tasty Filipino noodle dish made with rice noodles, pork belly, chicken liver, vegetables, spices and sauces.
-This pancit bihon is made with rice noodles, pork belly, chicken liver, onion, garlic, cabbage, carrots, green beans, pepper, bell pepper, oyster sauce, soy sauce, fish sauce, shrimp broth cube, sugar, chopped kinchay and oil for frying.
+Pancit Bihon is a Filipino Fried noodle made with rice noodles, pork belly, chicken liver, onion, garlic, cabbage, carrots, green beans, pepper, bell pepper, oyster sauce, soy sauce, fish sauce, shrimp broth cube, sugar and chopped kinchay.
+Pancit Bihon or Pancit Guisado was brought by the chinese and was localized since then.
 Pancit bihon is a classic Filipino dish made with rice noodles topped with meat and different veggies.
-It’s literally a burst of flavour in one bite!
+It’s literally a burst of flavour in one bite and usually served during Fiesta, birthday parties, and other special occasions.

 HOW TO COOK PANCIT BIHON